 2018 was all about eyebrows and we think the trend is not going anywhere anytime soon!
 Get gorgeous brows with this DIY castor oil serum.

 Kitchen staples will always be our favorite ingredients for scrubs!
-Get five easy face scrub recipes below, with no fancy ingredients required.
+Get five easy face scrub recipes below, with no fancy ingredients required you can make any of them in minutes.

 In the never-ending fight with acne, we’re one step closer to winning: this melaleuca and clay face mask works wonders!
 We also shared the best essential oils to use for acne-prone skin here.